Introduction to hackamore types

 Straight-shanked hackamores

-Unfortunately, this family of hackamores is also the most commonly used type and the type you'll see in traditional tack shops.
-They are also the reason that you'll hear many blanket statements about hackamores in general that are very negative, as the equipment in this group has a great capacity to cause harm.
+Unfortunately, this family of hackamores is also the most commonly used type and the only type you'll usually find in traditional tack shops.
+They are also the reason that you'll hear many blanket statements about hackamores in general that are very negative, as the equipment in this group has a great capacity to cause harm to the horse.